Change the layout applied to a link chart

 Link chart arranged with the geographic organic layout with spatial data added to the map

-If you change the link chart to use a different layout instead, the basemap and any added spatial data are removed.
+If you change the link chart to use a different layout instead, the basemap and any added spatial data remain in the Content pane but their data is not visible.

 Note: